usrzain/InterPrinter/README.md

 # InterPrinter
 # make a online printing shop

+# First install all dependencies by running this command
+  npm install

 # To start the express server run this command
   npm run devStart

 # To Start The Vite App
 # First Navigate To 'front' Directory
   cd front

 # Then Run This Command To Start The Server
   npm run dev

 ---------------------------------------------------